 Other local appointments:

-In addition to my role as chairman of the parish council, I am a member of The Community Area Traffic Group (CATG), which meets four times a year to discuss, plan and fund improvements to village roads in the local area.
+In addition to my role on the parish council, I am a member of The Community Area Traffic Group (CATG), which meets four times a year to discuss, plan and fund improvements to village roads in the local area.
 CATG has funded the new 30 mph and 20 mph signage in Ogbourne St Andrew, and the white gates at the north and south entrances to the village on the A346.
 We are currently awaiting the outcome of a request which we have submitted to CATG to repair and extend the hardstanding near to Crawlings Piece, where refuse and recycling bins are placed for emptying.

 I am on the governing body of Ogbourne Academy and I am a member of the staffing committee of The Excalibur Multi-Academy Trust.